esgoet/esgoet/README.md

 ## Hi there 👋
-- aspiring FullStack developer, currently Frontend developer
+- Full Stack Developer with Frontend Focus
 - 👩🏻‍💻🧠🏐👩🏻‍🎨🪐🪩🐻🌔
 ---